dxgerp/strafforts/docs/development-guide.md

 1. Fetch data manually if needed

     Foreman's worker process should fetch all best efforts once Strafforts has connected to Strava.
-Alternatively, the same can be achieved by the following rake tasks defined in `/lib/tasks/fetch.rake`.
+Alternatively, the same can be achieved by the following rake tasks defined in `/lib/tasks/fetch.rake` and `/lib/tasks/athlete.rake`.

-       bundle exec rails fetch:all                                # Fetch all data for all athletes bundle exec rails fetch:best_efforts MODE=[all/latest]     # Fetch best efforts for all athletes bundle exec rails fetch:latest                             # Fetch the latest data for all athletes bundle exec rails fetch:races MODE=[all/latest]            # Fetch races for all athletes

-       # Fetch data for athletes in the given comma separated email/id list
-       bundle exec rails athlete:fetch MODE=[all/latest] ID=[Comma Separated list]

 1. Run tests